 Configure the network settings on the LOM port

-For initial configuration, connect the network port on your laptop or workstation directly to the LOM port with a crossover cable, or to a switch in the same local subnet(192.168.1.x) as the LOM port.
+For initial configuration, connect the network port on your laptop or workstation directly to the LOM port with a crossover cable.
+Or connect to a switch in the same local subnet(192.168.1.x) as the LOM port.
 Assign a network-reachable IP address and change the default credentials.
 After saving the new settings, the LOM restarts and the changes take effect.
 After the restart, you must use the new address to access to the LOM.

 If you make a mistake that results in losing network connectivity at both the old and new IP addresses, you must use the local shell method to recover.